zilishen/documentation/content/nginx-one/how-to/certificates/manage-certificates.md

 ## Overview

-This guide explains how you can manage SSL/TLS certificates at the F5 NGINX One Console.
+This guide explains how you can manage SSL/TLS certificates with the F5 NGINX One Console.
 Valid certificates support encrypted connections between NGINX and your users.

-For more information on how you can use these certificates to secure your servers, see the [Security controls]({{< relref "../../../nginx/admin-guide/security-controls/terminating-ssl-http.md" >}}).
+For more information on how you can use these certificates to secure your servers, refer to the [Security controls]({{< relref "../../../nginx/admin-guide/security-controls/terminating-ssl-http.md" >}}).

 ## Before you start

-Before you create and manage certificates at the NGINX One Console make sure:
+Before you add and manage certificates with the NGINX One Console make sure:

 - You have access to the NGINX One Console
 - You have the necessary permissions to create and manage SSL/TLS certificates